 4. Add the dry ingredients to the blender and process until even consistency.

-I grew up on Russian crepes, so the thinner pancakes (pic above) are my preference, but if you like your pancakes a bit thicker (pic below), add an additional tablespoon of flour and a tablespoon of honey to the above recipe.
+I grew up on Russian crepes, so the thinner pancakes (the pic above) are my preference, but if you like your pancakes a bit thicker (the pic below), add an additional tablespoon of flour and a tablespoon of honey to the above recipe.